Thursday 5 October 2023

 After some two hours of eating, the ladies left us, snuff was passed around, pipes were lit and conversation around the table grew more animated, often salacious, fuelled by immense quantities of wine, brandy and port.

 Mr Fox addressed himself to the company and praised our new young King, George III, who, he said, was proud of having been born and raised in England, unlike his father and grandfather, and was zealous for the good of his country.
 He, Fox, expected the new reign to be an age of peace both at home and abroad.
 One gentleman asked whether a Scotch nobleman, the Earl of Bute, who was said to be the King’s particular friend, should now be brought into the ministry.
 Mr Fox replied that it was natural that His Majesty should wish to have his friends close to him, but that he was certain that the present ministers would continue in office, and that reports of disputes between Lord Bute and Mr Pitt were without foundation.
-Mr Fox was without doubt a consummate politician, talking genially whilst revealing nothing of importance; but another face of him was seen when he gentleman who had been speaking so volubly near me intervened with, “People say that Lord Bute and the King’s mother, the Princess Augusta ….”
+Mr Fox was without doubt a consummate politician, talking genially whilst revealing nothing of importance; but another face of him was seen when the gentleman who had been speaking so volubly near me intervened with, “People say that Lord Bute and the King’s mother, the Princess Augusta ….”
 Mr Fox turned on him and silenced him with no more than a raising of his dark eyebrows.

 “The rabble say a great many wild and foolish things, sir!” he pronounced severely, “A man of sense ignores them.”